g-tiwari/GoogleVoiceTest/README.md

 # GoogleVoiceTest
-This is sample voice test written using Selenium with Free TTS library
+This is sample voice test written using Selenium with VoiceAutomationClient and VoiceAutomationServer

 This demo will open chrome browser and perform voice search with given search text